GetStream/stream-chat-python/README.md

 - Campaign API (alpha - susceptible changes and even won't be available in some regions yet)

 ### Quickstart

+> :bulb: The library is almost 100% typed.
+Feel free to enable [mypy](https://github.com/python/mypy) for our library.
+We will introduce more improvements in the future in this area.

 #### Sync